 Layoff or Termination

-If you were laid off from your job, don’t worry.
-Being terminated doesn’t automatically mean that you are a bad employee, and hiring managers know this.
+If you suffered from a career setback like a layoff, don’t worry.
+Being terminated doesn’t automatically mean that you are a bad employee and hiring managers know this.
 If there was a reduction in the workforce that was out of your control, make sure to state that in the interview.
-Having a good relationship with your past employer- even if you were terminated- is always a good sign in an interview.
+Having a good relationship with your past employer (even if you were terminated) is always a good sign in an interview.

 Job searching with a resume gap can be stressful, but it is not impossible.
 With these tips in your back pocket, you’re bound to find a job you love.